rp-first/FrcFieldHololens1/README.md

 The `TrackableLocation` component is used to specify a region of space that can be aligned with the real world.
 Feature points are specified to align the space as well as locate the location at runtime.
 Note that `TrackableLocation` uses the underlying `WorldAnchor` component and therefore when it is anchored (this occurs after it has been aligned) the `TrackableLocation` will not be moveable.

 The `AlignmentManager` is responsible for performing initial alignment and realignment of a `TrackableLocation`.
 The `Align` or `ToggleAlignment` function should be called with the corresponding `TrackableLocation` reference.
 Once called, the HoloLens user will place beacons in the real world that correspond to the points specified in the `TrackableLocation`.
 These beacons will adhere to the world surface and are placed by air tapping.
 A single air tap will place the beacon, but holding the tap and dragging the hand will allow for fine tuning of the beacon placement.

+#### Fixing field placement after initial drop

+There are some additional voice commands added to allow edits to field placement.

+- "Adjust field" - start field adjustment
+- "Native" - (default mode) allows pin position translation
+- "Translate" - (mode) allows field offset
+- "Rotate" - (mode) allows field rotation, pivot is always center
+- "Reset field offset" - puts all offsets back to 0
+- "cancel adjust" - end adjustment

+Each mode uses the manipulation gesture and can be canceled by dragging far out of the Hololens's field of view.
+To edit voice commands or manually call the functions see the `FieldAdjustmentMgr` class.

 ### Speech